-Susan's grandmother, Leola began painting in 1938.
+Susan Moss Cooper began painting in oils at a young age under the instruction of her grandmother, Leola Moss (1909-2007), a nationally recognized award-winning painter.
+Susan’s grandmother, Leola began painting in 1938.
 She studied under early Texas artist Vivian Aunspaugh for 10 years.
 She also studied with Jessie Davis, Ramon Froman and gave art demonstrations to the Frank Reaugh Art Club.
-Frank Reaugh and Vivian Aunspaugh are the pioneers in bringing professional art to Dallas during the early 1900′s and Leola played a key role in the Dallas art scene during her career, exhibiting at Joseph Sartor Galleries on several occasions, as well as her own gallery, '3020' at 3020 McKinney Avenue.*
+Frank Reaugh and Vivian Aunspaugh are the pioneers in bringing professional art to Dallas during the early 1900′s and Leola played a key role in the Dallas art scene during her career, exhibiting at Joseph Sartor Galleries on several occasions, as well as her own gallery, 3020 McKinney.*

 Susan's style is influenced by these early Texas artists, especially her grandmother.
 Like her predecessors, she prefers to paint from life and often paints en plein air.
 Her focus has been figurative work as well as landscapes from her travels throughout Europe and the Southwest.
 “Painting on-site brings so many other elements to a piece.
 The work is the result of my reaction to what I’m experiencing in the moment – the temperature, the wind, the light, indescribable qualities that come out in the painting.
 I’m more concerned with capturing the spirit of a place and my response to it rather than the exact color or duplication of what I see.”